Ahmed-Hamoda/Projects/README.md

 2) Machine Learning AI for Story Generation:

 This program reads a given text file, and learns the grammar and sentence syntax in that file.
 It then attempts to generate a story based on a token (initial word) and a seed (order information).
 The results vary depending on the length of the initial file to be read and the seed generated.
+The current code is built based on the story "Three Men in a Boat" by Jerome K. Jerome.

 --------------------------------------------------------------------------------------------------------------------------------------------